Malminkartano residential blocks

-Carefully designed landscape features provide each public spaces, lane and courtyard with a site-specific atmosphere.
+Carefully designed landscape features provide each public space, lane and courtyard with a site-specific atmosphere.

 Variation in housing type, colour and roof form lend a distinctive character to the new area.

-Communality is encouraged through carefully carefully considered block layout and size, and landscaping for shared gardens and common spaces.
+Motivated residents are likely to embrace climate-friendly choices and urban culture.
+Communality is encouraged through block layout and size, and landscaping for shared gardens and common spaces.

-Pitched roofs are designed to accommodate solar panel.
+Pitched roofs are designed to accommodate solar panels.
 The form and orientation of courtyards creates a warm micro-climate, while vegetation prevents apartments from overheating in summer.